tliron/reposure/README.md

 * If on the other hand you need programmatic access to the registry from *inside* the cluster (direct, without the surrogate), Reposure provides a client API based on [go-containerregistry](https://github.com/google/go-containerregistry) (Go language).
-* Reposure has baked-in support for the built-in registries of OpenShift, CodeReady Containers, and Minikube.
+* Reposure has baked-in support for the built-in registries of OpenShift, OKD, CodeReady Containers, and Minikube.
 * Reposure can deploy its own cloud-native registry, based on the Docker registry, which can useful for testing.
 (Note that by default it uses self-signed certificates, which may be inaccessible to your container runtime.)